artix75/psyc/README.md

 Since recurrent networks works on sequences, the length of each element is variable.
-In this case, the traing data array requires that you tell the network the total number of input/output pairs and for each of them the number of items in every sequence.
+In this case, the traing data array requires that you tell the network the total number of input/output pairs and, for each of them, the number of items in every sequence.
 Let's assume that we'll train the network over 2 sequences.
 The first sequence inputs are 2,4,6 while the expected outputs are 4,6,8.
 The second sequence inputs will be 3,6,9,12 and the expected outputs 6,9,12,15.